-As soon as possible after completion of the race, unofficial times and disqualifications must be published on the official notice board and also at the finish.
+As soon as possible after completion of the race, unofficial times and disqualifications must be published on the official notice board at the finish.

 The time limit for protest is counted from the moment of this announcement.
+(643.4, 643.5)

-The announcement of unofficial times at the finish and start, together with written and oral announcement of disqualifications, may replace the publication on the official notice board.
-In this case it can be decided that protests can be delivered verbally to the Referee at the finish immediately or, at the latest, within 15 minutes after the announcement of the disqualification and that protests submitted after this are considered null and void.
-The team captains must be informed beforehand.
+Oral announcement of disqualifications may replace the publication on the official notice board.

+It can be decided that protests can be delivered verbally to the Referee at the Finish within 15 minutes after the announcement of the disqualification.
+Protests submitted after this are considered null and void.
+The team captains must be informed beforehand of the announcement and protest procedure.